hunter-teacher-cert/unit_plan-power-on-grade-2-5/README.md

 ---

 ### Lessons
-Total lenght: 10 lessons appx 10 Weeks (depending on the number of days integrated)
+Total length: 10 lessons appx 10 Weeks (depending on the number of days integrated)

 Lessons with main topic(s)